demml/opsml/docs/docs/index.md

 `OpsML` is an ML tooling library that simplifies the machine learning project lifecycle and provides process consistency.

+## Why?

+The end-result of a machine learning project is often an artifact that is used as a component in a production process.
+Because of this, ML artifacts must conform to and meet engineering specifications in order to provide businesses with service guarantees and customers with a consistent experience.
+Thus, the creation and use of ML artifacts is no different than a manufacturing process.
+With this in mind, `OpsML` aims to help DS and Eng teams by providing consistency and standardization across the entire ML workflow in the production of ML artifacts.

 ## Features

   - `Simple Design`: Standardized design that can easily be incorporated into existing workflows.